jurca/cloudnativecz.github.io/_posts/2018-11-16-building-a-docker-image-dos-and-donts.md

 In case that there is a good reason (and value) in using any of these directives in your Dockerfile (e.g. a container you run locally on your machine for development), specify them at the start or your Dockerfile right after the `FROM` directive, since these usually change the least often, and combine each to a single use when possible (see the supported syntaxes for each directive above).
+The only exception is the `LABEL` directive, which is usually used to contain meta-data that change with every build or quite often - in such a case, place the `LABEL` directive(s) at the end of your Dockerfile.

 ## Testing your application